helmuthdu/web-components/packages/custom-elements/README.md

 //...
 ```

-We use the dataset property in our example, which is automatically converted into `data-*` attribute.

 ### Final Result

-To finish, grouping all the information we have learned so far here is the final result of our new Web Component:
+To complete, here is the final result of our new Web Component:

 ```javascript
 const template = document.createElement('template');